Kyle Harris, Commissioner

 Brynn Hare, Executive Director

-Brynn is an experienced legislative and civil litigation attorney with expertise in criminal and juvenile justice, constitutional law, public health and safety, and police reform.
-Prior to joining the Board as Executive Director, Brynn served as Legislative Counsel with the Vermont Office of Legislative Counsel, working most frequently on criminal and juvenile legal system reform legislation.
+Brynn joined the Cannabis Control Board as Executive Director in 2021, at the Board’s inception.
+She is an experienced legislative and civil litigation attorney with expertise in criminal and juvenile justice, constitutional law, public health and safety, and police reform.
+Prior to joining the Board, Brynn served as Legislative Counsel with the Vermont Office of Legislative Counsel, working most frequently on legislation involving criminal and juvenile legal system reform, child protection, and abortion protections.
+Her work was instrumental in instituting Justice Reinvestment in the state of Vermont, expanding expungement eligibility, reforming the state system of child protection, raising the age of juvenile jurisdiction, amending the statewide standard for law enforcement use of force, and enshrining the right to reproductive liberty in the state constitution.

 Prior to arriving in Vermont, she litigated patent, trademark, and complex civil cases with the New York office of Ropes & Gray, LLP.

-She is a graduate of Mount Holyoke College and Fordham University School of Law, and when she's not working she is almost always riding her horses.
+She is a graduate of Mount Holyoke College and Fordham University School of Law.